nf-core/ampliseq/docs/output.md

   * QIIME2 data artefact

 **Output directory: `results/abundance-table/filtered`**
-* `count_table_filter_stats.csv`
+* `count_table_filter_stats.tsv`
-  * Comma-separated table with information on how much counts were filtered for each sample
+  * Tab-separated table with information on how much counts were filtered for each sample
 * `feature-table.biom`
   * Abundance table in biom format for importing into downstream analysis tools
 * `feature-table.tsv`